Dane316/Group8/use_cases/usecase2.md

-# USE CASE: <number> <the name should be the goal as a short active verb phrase>
+# USE CASE: 2

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-*a longer statement of the goal, if needed*
+As an Organization I want to produce a report on all the countries in a continent organised by largest population to smallest so that population information is easy to access

 ### Scope